 Cover the priority issue.
 Now is the time you've been waiting for.
-Tell your story and explain why funding for the Department of Defense's program (or any of our other requests) is important to you.
+Tell your story and explain why the PSA for HIM Act, funding for the Department of Defense's program, or any of our other requests is important to you.
 Make your remarks brief and to the point.
 Encourage them to learn more and do more.

 Avoid focusing solely on the medical details.
 Your story is more powerful and memorable when you keep it simple and accessible.
 See the "Share your Story" section for help.
-Remember to tie your story back to this year's request - funding for the Department of Defense's Prostate Cancer Research Program, the CDC and our bills.
+Remember to tie your story back to this year's request - cosponsoring the PSA for HIM Act, funding for the Department of Defense's Prostate Cancer Research Program and the CDC, and the PC-CARE Act.